-- Many small things happened in 2015-2016 which had direct effects on the school district's financial situation and will be explained as part of this report. - 1) Healthy Economic environment affecting the whole country - 2) Improved Funding from The State of Idaho - 3) Continued Savings from the purchase of a 15-passenger van. - The School District's Net Change in Fund Balance Under Total Governmental Funds (see Independent Auditor's Statement of Revenues, Expenditures, and Changes in Fund Balance page 7) shows a positive Net Change of \$90,669 from the fiscal year ending June 30 2015.
-Total Revenue increased \$153,522.
-The biggest change was in State Support with an increase of \$66,711, through the first year of implementing the career ladder and increased operation support.
-Total Expenditures only increased \$62,853 over the prior year.
-This was helped by staff changes which brought in two new teachers. - The positively growing national and state economy allowed the legislature to provide more funding for public schools.
+- Many small things happened in 2016-2017 which had direct effects on the school district's financial situation and will be explained as part of this report. - 1) Healthy Economic environment affecting the whole country - 2) Improved Funding from The State of Idaho - 3) Continued Savings from the purchase of a 15-passenger van. - The School District's Net Change in Fund Balance Under Total Governmental Funds (see Independent Auditor's Statement of Revenues, Expenditures, and Changes in Fund Balance page 7) shows a positive Net Change of \$67,298 from the fiscal year ending June 30, 2016.
+Total Revenue increased \$195,212.
+The biggest change was in State Support with an increase of \$91,403, through the first year of implementing the career ladder and increased operation support.
+Total Expenditures only increased \$127,914 over the prior year.
+This was again helped by staff changes which brought in two new teachers. - The positively growing national and state economy allowed the legislature to provide more funding for public schools.
 The Career Ladder legislation increased funding for teachers while operations funding was increased as well.

-- Investment Earnings saw a 163% increase of \$1,070.
+- Investment Earnings saw a 167% increase of \$2,884.
 This was caused by more being invested but also the interest rates doubling from the State Treasurer's Local Government Investment Pool.
-The interest rate increased from .1919% in July, 2015 to .5289% in June, 2016. - Food Service had a decrease in support from the general fund of \$9,918 in revenue.
-Lunch sales have decreased as enrollment has decreased.
-Nutrition requirement changes from the Healthy, Hunger-Free Kids Act of 2010 continue to provide a challenge to student lunch sales to older students. - Non-reimbursable transportation costs decreased by \$16,911 from the prior year due to the ability to transport small activity groups by van rather than bus.
+The interest rate increased from .5280% in July, 2016 to .9794% in June, 2017. - Food Service had an increase in support from the general fund from \$14,636 to \$20.523 for a total increase of \$5,887 in revenue.
+Lunch sales have increased modestly as enrollment has stabilized.
+Nutrition requirement changes from the Healthy, Hunger-Free Kids Act of 2010 continue to provide a challenge to student lunch sales to older students. - Non-reimbursable transportation costs decreased by \$3,864 from the prior year due to the continued ability to transport small activity groups by van rather than bus.
 Reimbursable transportation costs decreased as well as a result of decreased fuel costs.